 Tear test; Tearing test; Dry eye test; Basal secretion test; Sjögren - Schirmer; Schirmer's test

 How the Test is Performed

-The health care provider will place the end of a special paper strip inside the lower eyelid of each eye.
+The eye doctor will place the end of a special paper strip inside the lower eyelid of each eye.
 Both eyes are tested at the same time.
-Before the test, you will be given numbing eyedrops to prevent your eyes from tearing due to irritation from the paper strips.
+Before the test, you will be given numbing eye drops to prevent your eyes from tearing due to irritation from the paper strips.

 The exact procedure may vary.
 Most often, the eyes are closed for 5 minutes.
 Close your eyes gently.
 Closing the eyes tightly or rubbing the eyes during the test can cause abnormal test results.